judicial-processes-and-legal-systems

 Key Functions of Precedents in Criminal Law

-- Influence on Sentencing: Past decisions can guide judges in determining appropriate sentences for similar offenses.
+- Influence on Sentencing: Past decisions guide judges in determining appropriate sentences for similar offenses, promoting proportionality and reducing arbitrary disparities.

 Advantages of Legal Precedents